 The dream of a real home for many will not come true anytime soon (Photo: Bloomberg).

-The pain from the crisis continues to spread.
-The government has shown little interest in protecting real estate companies despite the current difficult situation.
-According to Bloomberg statistics, as of the end of October, about $100 billion, equivalent to more than 50% of outstanding bonds of Chinese real estate companies, had fallen into default or were forced to restructure.
+The "pain" from the crisis continues to spread.
+The government has shown no interest in protecting real estate businesses despite the current difficult situation.
+According to Bloomberg statistics, as of the end of October, about 100 billion USD, equivalent to more than 50% of the outstanding bonds of Chinese real estate businesses, had fallen into default or were forced to restructure.

 This has eroded investor confidence, including in large funds such as Pacific Investment Management Co and Fidelity International Ltd. Evergrande may even have to liquidate assets to repay debts, according to a Hong Kong court ruling.

-The real estate crisis has also caused local government revenues to plummet, with some schools in his area not even able to pay teachers, Chen said.
+The property market crisis has also caused local government revenues to plummet, with some schools in his area not even able to pay teachers, Chen said.

 As for Huailan, her monthly mortgage payments became a burden when she lost her job earlier this year.
 The house she had signed a purchase contract for has lost a quarter of its value.
 If she wanted to sell, she would have a hard time finding a buyer.